Department of Applied Mathematics

 X. Finance

-Students wishing to take College of Business courses cannot register until the first day of classes.
-Alternatively, students can apply for admittance to the Actuarial Studies and Quantitative Finance Certificate Program.
+Students wishing to take College of Business courses must apply for admittance to the Actuarial Studies and Quantitative Finance Certificate Program.
 Students accepted into this program receive preferential treatment with respect to other non-business students when registering for business courses.
 For more information, please see your applied math advisor.

-Select a minimum of two of the following courses in order to meet the 24-credit requirement of the option.
-All of them must be taken to complete the requirements of the Quantitative Finance Certificate Program:8-10
+A minimum of two of the following courses must be taken in order to meet the 24 credit requirements of the option.
+All of them must be taken to complete the requirements of the Quantitative Finance Program6

 Corporate Financial Reporting 1